For rental of habitual residence by people with disabilities

 The limit of this deduction will be prorated by the number of days in which the lease remains in force within the tax period

-Furthermore, when two or more tax filers are entitled to apply this deduction for the same home, the limit will be prorated between them in equal parts.
+Furthermore, when two or more taxpayers filing Personal Income Tax have the right to apply this deduction for the same home, the limit will be prorated between them in equal parts.

 The proration will not be made if one of the tenants cannot apply the deduction because they have a tax base greater than the allowed amount or because they reside in another Autonomous Community.